 Type I Acute (Severe) Werdnig-Hoffmann Disease

-This is the most lethal form of SMA.
-Diagnosis is usually made before six months of age, and, in the majority of cases, before three months.
-Symptoms may even start in the womb.
-Children with Type I are not able to hold up their heads, roll over, crawl, sit up without support or walk.
-They have difficulty with breathing, swallowing, feeding and handling secretions.
-Most children with Type 1 (80%) die before they reach the age of two.
+Type I is the most commonly diagnosed form of Spinal Muscular Atrophy with an incidence rate of 60 percent.
+This severe form of SMA is represented by the quick and unexpected onset of “floppy baby syndrome.”
+Diagnosis of Type I is usually made before six months of age, and, in the majority of cases, before three months.
+Children with Type I are not able to hold up their heads, roll over, crawl, sit up without support, or walk.
+They have difficulty with breathing, swallowing, feeding, and handling secretions.
+The life expectancy of children with SMA Type I historically was considered to be less than two years.
+However, with the recent introduction of proactive treatments, a longer survival and an improved survival rate have been reported.

 Type II (Chronic)

+Type II is the second most common form of Spinal Muscular Atrophy with an incidence rate of 27 percent.
 Diagnosis is almost always made between 15 months and two years of age.
 Children with Type II may sit unsupported, although they may need assistance.
 They may be able to learn to crawl or stand – often with the aid of braces and therapy.
-They will usually never walk.
-Age of death can vary greatly and can take place as early as age three or not until adulthood.
+They typically will not be able to walk.
+In SMA Type II, life expectancy is somewhat reduced compared to the healthy population, although patients usually live to become parents and grandparents.

 Type III (Mild) Kugelberg-Welander/Juvenile Spinal

-Diagnosis is usually made after 18 months of age, and the patient prognosis for Type III is usually very good.
-In the beginning, these children are able to stand and walk, but usually have difficulty doing so.
+Type III SMA is a milder form of Spinal Muscular Atrophy than types 0, 1, or 2.
+Symptoms appear between early childhood (older than age 1 year) and early adulthood.
+In the beginning, these children are able to stand and walk, but usually have difficulty doing so and may lose their ability over time.
 They typically have a normal lifespan, but eventually may be wheelchair bound.

 Symptoms typically begin after age 35.
 This form of SMA is very rare.
+People with type 4 can walk, and that ability typically is not lost.
+Symptoms of adult-onset SMA are usually mild to moderate and include muscle weakness, tremors, and twitching.
 Proper diagnosis, genetic counseling and appropriate physical therapy remain common mainstays for treatment.

 Resources for Families